(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Newcastle upon Tyne air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Newcastle upon Tyne air currently meets the WHO annual air quality guideline value

 Good 19 US AQI